 - Step 1.
 Create your design that you'd like to engrave.
 You can do this directly in your engraving software or use any other graphics program, saving or converting the file to a format compatible with the engraver.
 See the full list of acceptable file types in the Technical Specifications section above. - Step 2.
-Check that your water chiller is full of clean and cool but not cold distilled water.
+Check that your water tank is full of clean and cool but not cold distilled water.
 Replace the water if it is not clean or cool.
-Turn it on and check that it is in proper working order.
-Visually confirm that the water is flowing through the whole system either by opening the top rear door to look at the laser tube itself or by observing that water is entering the machine and returning to the tank through the outlet tube.
-If the laser tube is examined directly, remember to close its access door before continuing.
-The water system should be allowed to run, filling the pathway and completely clearing any air and bubbles, before ANY use of the laser tubes.
-Add more distilled water to the chiller's tank if necessary after filling the engraver's water tubing. - Step 3.
+Add more water if it is not completely covering the water pump.
+Turn on the water pump by plugging it in or (if it's plugged into the cabinet directly) by pulling up the emergency stop button and hitting the water system switch on the side of the cabinet.
+Visually confirm that the water is flowing through the whole system either by opening the top rear door to look at the laser tubes themselves or by observing that water is entering the machine and returning to the tank through the outlet tube.
+If the laser tubes are examined directly, remember to close their access door before continuing.
+Add more distilled water if the pump is no longer well covered after filling the engraver's water tubing. - Step 3.
 Turn on your fume extractor or ventilation system, if any.
 (The engraver's own exhaust fans will turn on with the machine.) - Step 4.
-Pull up the emergency stop button and turn on the engraver's control panel using its switch on the side of the cabinet.
+Pull up the emergency stop button and turn on the engraver's control panel using its button on top of the cabinet.
 Load your chosen design directly from a USB flash disk or through your computer's connection with the engraver. - Step 5.
 Open the engraver's cover and adjust the workbed if necessary.
 The honeycomb bed is recommended for most applications.
 The bed can be raised or lowered using the control panel or the manual adjustment knob to accommodate different widths of different materials. - Step 6.
 Place a sample piece of your material on the workbed.
 The standard location is in the top left corner of the workbed.
 This can be changed by moving either your design or the location of the engraver's origin using either the control panel or your engraving software.